Dissolve

 • Last Object: Obtains the field value of the object with the largest SmID in the dissolved/grouped objects.

-• Text Link: Obtains a string of field values concatenated with semicolons (;) for dissolved/grouped objects, valid only for text fields.
-Application scenario: In a highway dataset containing an administrative division field, during dissolution, the values of this field are concatenated with semicolons to indicate which administrative regions the highway passes through.
+• Text Link: Obtains a string of field values from dissolved/grouped objects connected by semicolons (;).
+Valid only for text fields.
+Application scenario: A highway dataset contains an administrative division field.
+During dissolve, the field values can be connected with semicolons to indicate which administrative divisions the highway passes through.

 Note: